Jawad-Mufti/Self-Steering-vehicle-Blue-Phenix/README.md

 ### Prerequisites:

+- This project is most likly to only work on linux operating systems or any simulation of a linux system.
 - You need to install Docker for your platform
 - You need to install docker-compose
  - You have a recording file (.rec).